whatbox/PortageGT/README.md

 * __WARNING:__ Folders contained within either of these will be automatically removed by this plugin

-## Research Needed
-* __Puppet:__ We require a provider shutdown function to compliment self.prefetch, that will only be executed once, after all packages have been run

 ## Roadmap
 * Remove package type overwrite ([Puppet #19561](http://projects.puppetlabs.com/issues/19561))
 * Clean up unit testing